An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Learn Your Way

 \begin{itemize} \item \textbf{Immersive Text}: Transforms the original content into smaller sections releveled to a selected grade, and provides opportunities for interactive learning and practice (e.g. memory aids, quizzes, embedded questions, and timelines).
+These transformations of chunking and scaffolding are not just “extra features,” but mechanisms by which AI generates “dynamic” content rather than “static.”
 Within Immersive Text, students had access to the following features: \begin{itemize} \item \textbf{Section-level quizzes (QuizMe)}: Interactively quizzes the learner to reinforce and assess what was just learned and uncover existing knowledge gaps \item \textbf{Embedded questions}: Short, in-line questions to check for understanding while the learner is reading \item \textbf{AI-Generated Images and Summary (Enimate)}: Briefly explains key concepts through visuals and short descriptions \item \textbf{Timeline}: AI-generated visualization of the sequence of key concepts in the original content \item \textbf{Memory Aids}: AI-generated mnemonic that assists in memorization and recall of key concepts in the original content \end{itemize} \item \textbf{Slides}: Comprehensive presentations that cover the entire source material and include reflection prompts like fill-in-the-blanks. \item \textbf{Video (slide deck with narration)}: Provides the option for a fully narrated slideshow mimicking a recorded lesson. \item \textbf{Audio Lesson}: Simulated conversations between an AI-powered teacher and student that models how a real learner might engage with the material.
 This virtual student asks questions and can even express common misconceptions which the teacher clarifies.
 The conversation is accompanied by visual diagrams to further illustrate the concepts. \item \textbf{Mindmap}: Organizes the knowledge hierarchically into an interactive diagram that allows the learner to zoom in and out from the big picture to the minute details. \end{itemize}